 - 8. Sunscreen, always: During the colder months, you might think to skip sunscreen application as the sun is rarely hitting your skin.
 However, UV rays can still get through the clouds and onto your skin which will cause unwanted sun spots, wrinkles, and skin sagging.
 Continue using a sunscreen that is at least 30 SPF to protect yourself.

-As a full-service pharmacy with a Dermatology focus, we are here for you season after season.
+As a full-service pharmacy with other specific Dermatology focus such as Eczema or Rosacea skin treatment, we are here for you season after season.
 Feel free to contact us at any time to discuss your skincare routine!

 As the weather changes, be sure to get outside and enjoy the colors, holidays, and foods of fall!
 And remember to give your skin a little extra love to keep it hydrated and healthy.